aibourk/MusicVisuals/README.md

 ![An image](images/AleenaVisual1.png)

 # Description of the Project
 Using Processing, our team created visuals for our chosen audio Axel F by Crazy Frog.
 Aleena had to have 2 visuals as the music repeated and also so we all had a similar limit of time to work on.
 Her visual shows a swirl.
-Ciaras visual shows rainbow scribbles moving around.Amys visual shows a rose like flower shape and then exposes another abstract shape inside it.
-It expands to the beat.Roxanas visual is of a frog image that bounces up and down the screen bouncing off the wall and every time it lands on the ground it squishes.
-Ther is a rainow aura around the frog and also rainbow grass at the bottom of the screen
+Ciara's visual shows rainbow scribbles moving around.Amy's visual shows a rose like flower shape and then exposes another abstract shape inside it.
+It expands to the beat.
+Roxana's visual is of a frog image that bounces up and down the screen bouncing off the wall and every time it lands on the ground it squishes.
+There is a rainow aura around the frog and also rainbow grass at the bottom of the screen.

 # How it works
-By clicking a key it switches between our visuals, Amy is 1 ,Aleena is 5 ,Ciara is 4 ,Roxana is 2 .
+There is a switch statement with the number keys allowing us to switch between each visual.
+Amy's visual is 1, Roxana's is 2, Ciara's is 3 and Aleena's is 4 and 5.
+We also implemented the visuals automatically changing according to the timing of the song.

 AmyVisual1
+- In this one, there are 3 aspects to the visual:
--
+	- There is a

 AleenaVisual1
 -